Judgment Day (2007): Aftermath

 Bobby Lashley and Team McMahon continued their rivalry, as Mr. McMahon was forced to book himself against Lashley at One Night Stand in a Street Fight for the ECW World Championship.
-Lashley won the right to face McMahon by winning a Gauntlet match with the stipulation that he would receive a title shot if he beat Chris Masters, Viscera, Umaga and Shane McMahon in succession.
+Lashley won the right to face McMahon by winning a gauntlet match with the stipulation that he would receive a title shot if he beat Chris Masters, Viscera, Umaga, and Shane McMahon in succession.
 At One Night Stand, Lashley defeated Mr. McMahon in a Street Fight to win the ECW World Championship despite interference by Shane McMahon and Umaga.

-Edge and Batista also continued their rivalry over the World Heavyweight Championship after Batista defeated Mark Henry, Kane and Finlay in a Fatal Four-Way match to become the number one contender to the title.
+Edge and Batista also continued their rivalry over the World Heavyweight Championship after Batista defeated Mark Henry, Kane, and Finlay in a fatal four-way match to become the number one contender to the title.
 On the June 1 episode of SmackDown!, Batista verbally and physically confronted Edge on the SmackDown! debut of Edge's Cutting Edge talk show.
-At One Night Stand, Edge and Batista faced each other in a Steel cage match for the World Heavyweight Championship.
+At One Night Stand, Edge and Batista faced each other in a Steel Cage match for the World Heavyweight Championship.
 Edge retained his title after escaping the steel cage first.

-Shawn Michaels did not appear on-screen until October 8, when he returned to confront Orton and restart their feud.
-On the May 28 episode of Raw, Rob Van Dam claimed on WWE's website that Randy Orton should not have attacked Shawn Michaels at Judgment Day.
+Shawn Michaels did not appear on-screen until October 8, when he returned to confront Randy Orton and restart their feud.
+On the May 28 episode of Raw, Rob Van Dam claimed on WWE's website that Orton should not have attacked Shawn Michaels at Judgment Day.
 Orton challenged Van Dam to a match that same night, which Orton won by forfeit.
-At One Night Stand, the two had a Stretcher match, which Van Dam won.
+At One Night Stand, the two had a stretcher match, which Van Dam won.
 After the match, Van Dam was attacked by Orton.

 John Cena and The Great Khali also continued to feud over the WWE Championship.
 Following the controversial ending to their match at Judgment Day, where Cena forced Khali to submit while his foot was underneath the bottom rope, meaning Cena should have released the hold, Khali challenged Cena to a Falls Count Anywhere match for One Night Stand.
 Cena accepted, and Khali attacked him, performing a Chokebomb.
 At One Night Stand, Cena retained his title by pinning Khali after performing an FU off a crane.

-This was the last Judgment Day ever to be in 4:3 format until January 2008 when it went to high definition.